drewjcooper/EntityFramework.Docs/entity-framework/ef6/modeling/designer/edmx-file-format/entity-framework-ssdl-specification.md

 The **CollectionType** element in store schema definition language (SSDL) specifies that a function’s return type is a collection.
 The **CollectionType** element is a child of the ReturnType element.
 The type of collection is specified by using the RowType child element:

+> [!NOTE]
-> **Note**: Any number of annotation attributes (custom XML attributes) may be applied to the **CollectionType** element.
+> Any number of annotation attributes (custom XML attributes) may be applied to the **CollectionType** element.
 However, custom attributes may not belong to any XML namespace that is reserved for SSDL.
 The fully-qualified names for any two custom attributes cannot be the same.